-➤ Fire Officer I Course Hours: 32
+Fire Officer I Course Hours: 40

-Certification is available for this level with successful completion of the testing process Pre-requisite to Certification: HM Operations, Firefighter II, Fire Instructor I
+Certification is available for this level with successful completion of the testing process

+Prerequisites: Firefighter II, Fire Instructor I for Certification

-The Fire Officer I course is designed to provide the front line company level officer with the skills as established by the NFPA 1021, 2019 edition, Standard for Professional Fire Officer.
+The Fire Officer I course is designed to provide the front line company level officer with the skills as established by the current edition of the NFPA 1021 Standard for Fire Officer Professional Qualifications.
 This level of officer is typically in charge of a single fire company or station, with information and skills required for success.
 This course requires multiple written assignments to be submitted as part of the course work.

-- Perform routine administrative functions - Complete reports and follow department administrative policies - Apply human resource skills in completing assignments, employee evaluations - Supervise company level personnel during in-service training, complete tasks - Interact with the community by assisting with complaints, public education and public inquiries - Complete company level pre-incident planning and life safety business inspections - Manage an incident using an Incident Command System - Complete initial accident investigations - Conduct a post-incident analysis (PIA)
+- Understanding of the company officer role in the fire department organization - Perform routine administrative functions - Complete reports and follow department administrative policies - Apply human resource skills in completing assignments, employee evaluations - Supervise company level personnel during in-service training, complete tasks - Interact with the community by assisting with complaints, public education and public inquiries - Complete company level pre-incident planning and life safety business inspections - Manage an incident using an Incident Command System - Complete initial accident investigations - Conduct a post-incident analysis (PIA).

-Fire Officer II Course Hours: 24
+Fire Officer II Course Hours: 32

-Certification is available for this level with successful completion of the testing process Pre-requisite to Certification: Fire Officer I
+Certification is available for this level with successful completion of the testing process

+Prerequisites: Fire Officer I for Certification

 Fire Officer II is a front line officer or a supervising officer in the fire department organization.
-This course expands on the material covered in the Fire Officer I course and follows the NFPA 1021, 2019 edition, Standard for Professional Fire Officer.
+This course expands on the material covered in the Fire Officer I course and follows the current edition of the NFPA 1021 Standard for Fire Officer Professional Qualifications.
 This course requires multiple written assignments to be submitted as part of the course work.